Jacob Bellens / Swim Lesson

-Jacob Bellens latest delivery consists of two brand-new songs, ‘Can’t Shazam It’ and ‘Scarlet Letter’.
+Jacob Bellens latest delivery is called 'Swim Lesson' consists of two brand-new songs, ‘Can’t Shazam It’ and ‘Scarlet Letter’.

-Like the with their predecessor ‘Love Is Robotoc’, which came out in summer, Jacob loves the opportunity to try out new material and new sound fittings in a non-album-environment.
+Like with the predecessor ‘Love Is Robotic’, which came out in summer, Jacob loves the opportunity to try out new material and new sound fittings in a non-album-environment.
 And while the Danish singer/songwriter indeed works on a new album, these two new songs provide another window into his laboratory and showcase somewhat unexpected slices of magic.

 Something happened.
 Politically.